Firigion/scarpets/README.md

 # Curves
 Curves combines **spirals**, **waves** and **replace** into one single app.
 All of them work basicaly the same, except for the fact that some settings are separated into categories and the replace commnands are now `/curves soft_replace` and `/curves soft_replace_filt <property> <value>`

+# Spawning shperes
+To use this app, put the .sc file int your scripts fodler and run `/script load spawning_spheres`.
+It adds a an option to render spawning sphere around a position with one click.
+Right click with a wool block and a double sphere of the corresponding colour will appear.
+Inner sphere shows minimum distnace to the player for mobs to spawn.
+Outer ones shows where mobs instantly despawn.
+Right click again to move the sphere, or click with another colour to create a second double sphere.
+Right click with a glass block to delete all renders.

+If for some reason you need a video to see this in action, [here](https://youtu.be/5V6gqe8OHm4) it is.